Grzegorz96/Shoper-app-backend/README.md

 - Automatic creation of a user folder on the server.
 - Automatic file renaming if required.
 - Adding graphic files to the server.
-- Deleting grahgic files from the server.
+- Deleting graphic files from the server.
 - Downloading graphic files from the server.
 - Returning a collection of records in a pagination system.
 - File upload size validation.